xalaida/nova-translatable/README.md

     ->make(),
 ```

-### Customizing label
+### Customizing names (labels)

-By default, a label of the translatable field is shown with the locale suffix: ` [en]`.
+By default, a name of the translatable field is shown with the locale suffix like this: `Name (en)`.

-To customize the label display logic for fields, you can globally specify the label display logic in the `AppServiceProvider`.
+To customize the name display logic for fields, you can specify the customizer function globally in the `AppServiceProvider`.

 ```php
 use Nevadskiy\Nova\Translatable\Fields;